nickp10/typescript-codecoverage-example/README.md

 How To Use
 ----
-1. Run `npm run setup` to initialize the project.
+1. Run `npm install` to initialize the project.
 1. Run `npm run test` to run the unit tests or `npm run test-coverage` to retrieve code coverage.